Life not so ruff for India's pampered pooches

-NEW DELHI (Reuters) - Oreo marked her birthday this year with a pool party in a posh New Delhi neighborhood.
+NEW DELHI, July 23 (Reuters) - Oreo marked her birthday this year with a pool party in a posh New Delhi neighbourhood.
 Nothing unusual - except that the two-year-old is a dog.

 The Dalmatian celebrated with a cake of flour, cheese and chicken tikkas, garnished with a rib-shaped biscuit on top and spent the day splashing in a swimming pool and chasing her 20 canine friends at a sprawling dog resort.